ShawMerlin/NES-Slotmaster/README.md

 05/17/2024 <BR>
 - We are aware of potential issues with some EverDrive N8 Pro CARTs and the Slotmaster. <br>
 - Issues can range from freezing, graphical artifacts and just plain refusing to boot. <br>
 - It seems to be Hit or Miss when it comes to folks Everdrives.
-We have lots of reports some working fine. <br>
+We have lots of reports of some working fine. <br>
 - We are working on a solution so that more Everdrives will work.
 More to come. <br> <br>

 05/01/2024 <BR>